susantamoh84/Algorithms-I/AnalysisOfAlgorithms/readme.md

     - for pair of numbers, perform a binary search for -(a+b)
     - running time ~ N^2 Lg N

-  - Best Case: Lower bound on cost
+  - Best Case: Lower bound on cost.
-  - Worst Case: Upper bound on cost
+  - Worst Case: Upper bound on cost.
+  - Average Case: Expected cost for random input.